hlmeS/itm387k/index.md

 # Lab 3a: Power BI - Part 1

-## <span style="color:magenta">Updates</span>
+## Updates

-<span style="color:magenta">If you've been having problems last class with date filtering/hierarchies, measure calculations, failed measure aggregation, and similar, please check the following modeling aspects: </span>
+If you've been having problems last class with date filtering/hierarchies, measure calculations, failed measure aggregation, and similar, please check the following modeling aspects:

   * Are you relating the appropriate columns?
   * Are you using the correct cardinality constraint?
   * Are you using the right cross filter direction?
 General advice is to always use **BOTH**!
   * Are you using the *date* datatype for the *date* column of your calendar table?

 ## Status